Donitzo/godot-universal-spritepacker/README.md

 You can define multiple animations using a `.csv` file with the same base name as the image.
 When present, the CSV defines all frames for the corresponding `SpriteFrames` resource, and any unused sprites from the original image are discarded.

+Animation data is also saved in the `.json` spritesheet file in the `meta` field.

 ### Example: `hero.csv`
 ```
 name; start_x; start_y; count_x; count_y; fps; loop